GraphStreamingProject/GraphZeppelin/toku_interface/README.md

 I have specifically tested the code using Ubuntu_16.04 but it is likely that other versions would work too.

 # Known Issues
 Sometimes the installation script does not properly setup the environment for running toku.
-The consequence is that running the `main` executable will throw a .so file not found error.
+The consequence is that running the `main` executable will throw `error while loading shared libraries`.

 To fix this issue run the following command (you may want to verify that `LD_LIBRARY_PATH` is empty first):
 ```
 export LD_LIBRARY_PATH=$PATH_TO_INTER/ft-index/lib:$PATH_TO_INTER/ft-index/build:$PATH_TO_INTER/ft-index/build/src:$PATH_TO_INTER/ft-index/build/portability
 ```
 With `PATH_TO_INTER` as an environmental variable equal to the path in your system to the `toku_interface` directory.
+`export PATH_TO_INTER=$PWD` from the directory.